eggx-io/manual/README.md

 If you're interested in participating in [Projects](#projects), or you'd like to have an [eggX Resume](#eggx-resume) developed for you, you would need to be a member.
 Lucky for you, it's really simple!
 Here are the ways you can join:

-- Join our club through [CUSAHub](https://cusahub.online)
-- Register as a member through [our website](https://eggx.io/join)
+- Register as a member through [this form](https://forms.gle/j3uxyxA5E7go43xbA)
-- Meet us at a general event or seminar
+- Join our club through [CUSAClubs](http://cusaclubs.ca)

-**Participation as a member is completely free, with no exceptions** and we have partnerships with several technology companies that operate in the Ottawa-area (talk about job prospects!)
+**Participation as a member is completely free, with no exceptions** and we are working on partnerships with several technology companies that operate in the Ottawa-area (talk about job prospects!)

 ## Getting set-up